 - Last updated:

 Complaints can arise from waste water trenches overflowing into neighbouring properties.
-This presents a serious issue for the health of the community.
 Unpleasant smells like rotten egg gas is another common cause for complaints.
-Both conditions can cause tension between neighbours and need attending to immediately.
+Both issues present a serious health risk for the community and need attending to immediately.

 Complaints can also arise due to waste water sprinklers being too close to neighbours.
 Care should be taken to ensure that sprinklers remain in the land application area (LAA).
 The LAA must be taken into account when additions and alterations are being considered.